This pan-fried soy-glazed eggplant is inspired by Chinese and Japanese flavors. Serve hot or at room temperature, over rice or as a side dish.

-One of the vegetables I get the most questions about is eggplant (a.k.a. “aubergine” to my friends across the pond).
+One of the vegetables I get the most questions about is eggplant (a.k.a. aubergine to my friends across the pond).
 And I totally get the confusion.
-Unlike, say, carrots or bell peppers, cooking eggplant is not very intuitive.
-But thankfully, it’s also not rocket science.
+Unlike, say, potatoes, cooking with eggplant is not very intuitive.
+But luckily, it’s also not rocket science.

 To Peel or Not To Peel

 It also depends on the recipe.
-If you plan to eat it in chunks/slices (like this recipe), leave the skin on.
-But for other uses (like this Russian eggplant “caviar”), eggplants can be roasted whole, peeled, and pureed.
+If you plan to eat it in chunks or slices, leave the skin on.
+But for other uses (like this eggplant “caviar”), eggplants can be roasted whole, then peeled and pureed.

 - Total Time: 40 minutes